scality/RestBlockDriver/README.md

     # insmod dewblock.ko

-Now, your Rest Block Driver is set for use, and you only need to know how to control the driver to do the management tasks.
-To learn that, please continue the reading of this document.
+Now, the Rest Block Driver is set for use, and you only need to know how to control the driver to do the management tasks.
+To learn that, please continue reading.

 Semi-automatic provisionning
 ============================